 Once you are set up for development, you are ready to begin working on your project.
 Each project developed to run within the Afero ecosystem is unique.
-You might rely solely on Afero Secure Radio (ASR) for processing and control, or you might require hardware and software development for an in-product MCU that works with ASR.
+You might rely solely on Afero Secure Radio (ASR) for processing and control, you might require hardware and software development for an in-product MCU that works with ASR, or you might be developing an Afero Secure Hub prototype.

-Whatever your goals, you will start by creating a project using the Afero Profile Editor.
-This chapter steps you through everything you need to know to get started:
+Whatever your goal, you will start by creating a project using the Afero Profile Editor.
+This user guide steps you through everything you need to know to get started:

 But first, read the next few sections to get an introduction to device profiles and the Afero Profile Editor.